agustinjacob49/computer-builder-checker/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-### Deployment

-The application its deployed into a Heroku server.
-You can see in [https://computer-builder-checker.herokuapp.com/](https://computer-builder-checker.herokuapp.com/)